 Rebecca has supervised undergraduate and postgraduate dissertations on a range of topics including gender, visual aesthetics, sound, art writing and fiction.

 Rebecca previously worked at The University of Leeds and made a substantial contribution to the design and delivery of practice-based research modules at the School of Performance and Cultural Industries and The Workshop Theatre at the School of English.
 Prior to this Rebecca lectured at Aberystwyth University and Sunderland University and has been a guest lecturer on the MA in Performance and Visual Cultures at the University of Alcalá and the Reina Sofia Museum in Madrid, Spain.

 Rebecca's main research interests are in the fields of sound, listening, performance and writing.
 Rebecca is particularly interested in practice-led research methodologies for investigating aural attention, affect, mood and atmosphere through listening, text and vocal delivery techniques.

 Rebecca's work is informed by transdisciplinary interests in politics, site and aesthetics.
-She is currently thinking through theories of the event, writing the swarm and the slippery borders between public and private space for her forthcoming book publication with Johanna Linsley for Copy Press.
+She is currently thinking through theories of the event, the dramaturgy of crisis, writing the swarm and the slippery borders between public and private space for her forthcoming book publication.